golang/proposal/design/draft-fuzzing.md

 not need to be in any fuzz-specific directory or have a fuzz-specific file name or build tag.

-A new environment variable will be added, `$GOFUZZCACHE`, which will default to an appropriate cache directory on the developer's machine.
-This directory will hold the generated corpus.
-For example, the corpus for each fuzz target will be managed in a subdirectory called `<module_name>/<pkg>/@corpus/<target_name>` where `<module_name>` will follow module case-encoding and include the major version.
+The generated corpus will be in a new directory within `$GOCACHE`, in the form
+$GOCACHE/fuzz/$pkg/$test/$name, where $pkg is the package path containing the fuzz target, $test is the target name, and $name is the name of the file.

 The default behavior of `go test` will be to build and run the fuzz targets using the seed corpus only.